 You can also access free legal advice if you are in Police custody from a member of our legal team.
 To access Justice Advocacy services, or legal advice when at the police station, call 1300 665 908 – 7 days a week.
 Our line is open 24 hours.

 Support for defendants appearing at Court & legal appointments

 A person with cognitive impairment has the legal right to have a support person at the police station or in court; unfortunately, this right is not always upheld.

 We can arrange for one of our trained volunteers to support people with cognitive impairment when appearing at Court, during meetings with their lawyer, Community Corrections Tribunal appointments, Community Justice Mediation, Youth Cautions and Youth Justice Conferences.
 This help is to ensure that young people and adults with cognitive impairment understand legal advice, court orders and their obligations.

 Our trained volunteers known as a Support Person can help people with cognitive impairment to:

 - remember their appointment and know what to expect

 - arrange referrals or follow-up appointments if required.

-It may not always be the case that you need a Support Person to go with you to the Police Station or to Court; you might just need to talk to one of our team members over the phone about an issue.
-They will listen to you and depending on the issue may seek support from a solicitor, book you in for a legal advice or another IDRS service such as the NDIS Appeals team or refer you to another service provider.
+It may not always be the case that a person with cognitive impairment needs a Support Person to go with them to the Police Station or to Court; they might just need to talk to one of our team members over the phone about an issue.
+They will listen and depending on the issue may seek support from a solicitor, book the person in for legal advice or another IDRS service such as the NDIS Appeals team or make a referral to another service provider.

 To be eligible for IDRS services you must be a person with cognitive impairment living in New South Wales, there is no formal application or assessment process to access our services.